vanshikagarg18/Website-Article-Read-Aloud/README.md

 # Website-Article-Read-Aloud

 ## Overview
-This project is a Python-based application that converts the text of a website article into speech.
-It utilizes the 'newspaper3k' library for web scraping, 'nltk' for natural language processing, and 'gTTS' (Google Text-to-Speech) for converting text to audio.
-The generated speech is saved as an MP3 file and played automatically.
+This Python-based application allows users to convert the text of a webpage article into speech.
+It features a graphical user interface (GUI) built with Tkinter, enabling users to enter a URL and listen to the extracted text.
+The application utilizes the newspaper3k library for web scraping and pyttsx3 for text-to-speech conversion, allowing offline functionality.

-The 'newspaper3k' library is designed for easy web scraping and article extraction but may not work perfectly with all websites.
-Test with different URLs to ensure compatibility.
-The 'gTTS' library provides a simple interface to Google Text-to-Speech, but it requires an internet connection to function.
-Ensure 'ffmpeg' is installed and added to your PATH to use 'pydub' for audio playback.

 ## Features
-- Web Scraping: Downloads and parses an article from a given URL.
+- Web Scraping: Downloads and extracts an article from a given URL using newspaper3k.
-- Natural Language Processing: Uses nltk to process the text.
-- Text-to-Speech: Converts the processed text into speech using gTTS.
+- Text-to-Speech: Converts extracted text into speech using pyttsx3.
-- Audio Playback: Saves the speech as an MP3 file and plays it.
+- Adjustable Speech Speed: Users can increase or decrease the speech speed.
+- Gradient Background: A visually appealing gradient enhances the UI.
+- Threading Support: Runs speech conversion in a separate thread to keep the GUI responsive.
+- Copy & Clear: Users can easily clear the URL input box.

 ## GUI
 <img width="404" alt="image" src="https://github.com/user-attachments/assets/c2f98123-fa28-48c8-84a2-4aff6908cf39" />